petermikitsh/learn-single-spa/README.md

 ## Deployments

+Import maps are defined on a per-enviornment basis, e.g: `importmap.stg.json` and `importmap.prod.json`, allowing apps to be deployed asynchronously.
+Which import map to use is computed at runtime, with highest to lowest precendence:

+- Query parameter `env`
+- Host inspection

-1. Update the `packages/imports-maps/importmap.json` with versions to use.
+1. Update the `packages/imports-maps/importmap.{env}.json` with versions to use.
-2. Run `yarn deploy`
+2. Run `yarn deploy`. **All** import map files will be deployed.

 ## Learnings